Kellylicious

-Kellylicious is one of Kelly Chen's Cantonese albums released on May 16, 2008.
+Kellylicious is the eighteenth of Kelly Chen's Cantonese albums released on May 16, 2008.
 It was distributed in Hong Kong, Singapore and Malaysia.

 Introduction

 Kellylicious is the 30th Cantonese studio album of Kelly Chen, coming after 2006's Happy Girl.
 It was released on 16 May 2008.
 This album had been in preparation since the beginning of 2007.

 The album's name, chosen by Kelly, is meant to be a combination of Kelly + delicious, implying that the album offers an array of musical flavors.
 Chen asked seven producers to work on the album, to offer greater musical variety.

 Compared to past albums, Kellylicious was in preparation for a long time.
 For most of her career, from 1994 to 2006, Chen produced at least three albums every year.
 However, no album was released in 2007.
 Chen spent 2007 preparing for the film An Empress And The Warriors and her Love Fighters concert, which was held in June 2008.